johirbuet/coms-437-trashdroids/README.md

 Particle System:
 * The particle system used in this software is distributed by Microsoft under the [Ms-PL license.] (http://www.microsoft.com/en-us/openness/licenses.aspx)
-* The original, unmodified works for the Particle System can be found [here] (http://xbox.create.msdn.com/downloads/?id=496&filename=Particles3DSample_4_0.zip)
+* The original, unmodified works for the Particle System can be found [here.] (http://xbox.create.msdn.com/downloads/?id=496&filename=Particles3DSample_4_0.zip)
 * The following files fall under this agreement:
     * Trashdroids/Trashdroids/Particles/ExplosionParticleSystem.cs
     * Trashdroids/Trashdroids/Particles/MissileParticleSystem.cs